wp-plugins/responsive-column-widgets/readme.txt

 4. ***Responsiveness***

 == Changelog ==

+= 1.1.4.3 - 06/03/2013 =
+* Tweaked: to return the passed value for filters of the Auto-Insert feature if it is not a string.
+* Supported: Twenty Thirteen 0.1.

 = 1.1.4.2 - 05/18/2013 =
 * Tweaked: the administration object not to load if non-admin pages are loaded.